juanludataanalyst/indeed_data_scraper_request/readme.md

 #  Indeed Data Scraper

-Welcome to the **Indeed Data Scraper**!
-This Python-based project is designed to scrape job postings from Indeed for specific roles and locations using **Requests** and Beautiful Soup and .
-It collects the HTML of individual job postings and traverses all available pages from the last 14 days, allowing users to extract detailed descriptions and all relevant data from every posting.
+Python project that automates the process of scraping job postings from Indeed using Requests and Beautiful Soup.
+Extract job data, including titles, descriptions, and locations, for in-depth analysis

 ---
 ## 🔧 How scraper works